privet-kitty/dufy/README.md

 CLCL has following features:

 * It can deal with a prepared or user-defined standard illuminant for each of the color spaces.
-* It avoids defining special structures or classes to express a color.
-E.g., a converter from RGB to XYZ receives just three numbers and returns (a list of) three numbers.
+* It avoids defining special structures or classes to express a color: e.g., a converter from RGB to XYZ receives just three numbers and returns (a list of) three numbers.

 # Dependencies
 * alexandria
 * cl-ppcre

-All dependent libraries can be installed with quicklisp.
+All of the dependent libraries can be installed with quicklisp.

 # Install

 The easiest way is to use quicklisp.
-The following is an example of installation on SBCL:
+The following is an example of the installation on SBCL:

     > cd ~/quicklisp/local-projects
     > git clone git@github.com:privet-kitty/clcl.git